 Jesus wept.
 John 11:35

-Dear Lord Jesus, we all know this verse answers the question, "What's the shortest verse in the Bible?"
-But it's also a candidate for the most profound and comforting verse in the Scriptures.
-Your aching and compassionate tears, shed outside of Lazarus's tomb, are one of the greatest showers that ever fell upon the face of the earth; one of the most glorious expressions of friendship ever witnessed; one of the most comforting scenes recorded in the Scriptures.
+Lord Jesus, we all know this verse answers the question, “What’s the shortest verse in the Bible?”
+But it’s also a candidate for the most profound verse in the Bible.
+Your aching, passionate tears, shed outside of Lazarus’s tomb, are one of the greatest showers that have ever kissed the face of the earth; one of the most glorious expressions of friendship ever witnessed; one of the most comforting scenes recorded in the Scriptures.
 How we praise you for your heart water, Jesus.

-You knew that within a matter of moments, your friend would breathe again, walk again, and that you'd get to enjoy his company again.
+You knew that within a matter of moments, your friend would breathe again.
+You knew he’d walk again.
+You knew you’d get to enjoy his company again.
 And yet you wept convulsively in the presence of his death.
-It was well spoken, by those honored to see your sacred fury and great sadness, "See how he loved him!"
-(John 11:36) And you love us with the same tenderness and passion.
+It was well said by those honored to see your sacred fury and great sadness, “See how he loved him!”
+(John 11:36).

-No one hates death more than you, no one.
+Jesus, no one hates death—in any form, more than you.
+No one.
 No one feels its horrid implications more profoundly.
 No one grieves its ugly violation more deeply.
-No one longs for the day of "no more death" (Rev. 21:4) more earnestly than you.
+No one longs for the day of “no more death” (Rev. 21:4 NIV) more earnestly than you.
 No one is more ready for every expression of sin’s violation to be replaced with the fullness of the new creation order than you.

-Perhaps some of your tears outside of Lazarus's tomb were offered knowing he'd have to go through the whole rotten dying process again—such is your hatred of death; yet such is your love for us.
+Perhaps some of your tears outside of Lazarus’s tomb were offered knowing he’d have to go through the whole rotten dying process again—such is your hatred of death; yet such is your love for us.

-Today I rest my sobered and saddened heart on your shoulder and on the hope of being able to call you “the resurrection and the life" (John 11:25).
-Your death was the death of death itself—the last enemy (1 Cor.
+Today I rest my sobered and saddened heart on your shoulder and on the hope of being able to call you “the resurrection and the life” (John 11:25).
+Jesus, your death on the cross secured the death of death itself—the last enemy (1 Cor.
 15:26).
-And because of your resurrection, we sing in advance of our resurrection, "O death, where is your victory?
-O death, where is your sting?"
+And because of your resurrection, we sing in advance of our resurrection, “O death, where is your victory?
+O death, where is your sting?”
 (1 Cor.
-15:55) Death is now working backwards, with a view to the Day when all things will be new forever.
+15:55).

-How we praise you.
-How we exalt you.
-How we rest our oftentimes heavy, confused, grieving hearts in your loving hands.
+How we praise you!
+How we exalt you!
+How we rest our heavy hearts in your loving hands.
 You are working for the good in all things for those who love you; and we love you only because you first loved us, and gave yourself for us on the cross.
-So very Amen I pray, in your grave-robbing name.
+So very Amen we pray, with thanksgiving, in your grave-robbing name.